MelonCTech/Meproc/README.md

 - `once` means this task will only be executed once even if it exits unexpectedly.
 - `daemon` means this task is a daemon, so if this process exits in any reason, it will be restarted.
 - `cron` means this task is a cron job, it will contain a field named `cron` in task JSON.
+- `user` indicates the user of the new process.
+Please make sure that Meproc has the permission to do this. `user` and `group` are NOT working on Windows.